It’s spring. And with spring often comes a cleanout of some sort.

 Let go of things we no longer love (or maybe never loved).

-Stay tuned for Part 2 in this series.
-It’s going to be all about Reuse.
+Part 2 in this series is all about Reuse.
+Stay tuned…

 Let me know how things are going in the comments below.